Warning

 A list of normative and informative references is given in Annex A. Normative references are important documents to which reference is made in this standard and which form part of the provisions of this standard.

-'Policy' defines the purpose and goals of an organisation, and it articulates the rules, standards and principles of action which govern the way in which the organisation aims to achieve these goals.
+'Policy' defines the purpose and goals of an organization, and it articulates the rules, standards and principles of action which govern the way in which the organizations aim to achieve these goals.
 Policy evolves in response to strategic direction and field experience.
-In turn, it influences the way in which plans are developed, and how resources are mobilised and applied.
+In turn, it influences the way in which plans are developed, and how resources are mobilized and applied.
 Policy is prescriptive and compliance is assumed, or at least is encouraged.
-IMAS follow the ISO definition of a standard: “A standard is a documented agreement containing technical specifications or other precise criteria to be used consistently as rules, guidelines, or definitions of characteristics to ensure that materials, products, processes and services are fit for their purpose”.

 Mine action standards aim to improve safety and efficiency in mine action by promoting the preferred procedures and practices at both headquarters and field level.
 To be effective, the standards should be definable, measurable, achievable and verifiable.